sudiptodip15/Leuk_Classify/README.md

 - Download the git folder and run `download_data.sh` bash script.
 This will download the data in the folder `Data`.
 - cd Classify and run `Run_Classify.sh` bash script to generate test-train split, data cleaning and running classifiers.
 This will also generate the plots.
 Then cd ..
 - cd Graphical_Lasso and run `Run_GLasso.sh` bash script to extract a subset of genes from cancer patients.
 You can modify the subset by changing few lines of code in `Cancer_DataGen.py`.
-Also I have provided a helper code to choose a reasonable sparsity level in Graphical Lasso based on output number of connected componets in graph
+Also I have provided a helper code to choose a reasonable sparsity level in Graphical Lasso based on output number of connected components in graph.

 # Performance